lexcomber/LexTrainingR/README.md

 Materials developed and used for various R training courses based on this book: https://goo.gl/Lia9cI

 ## The Intermediate R course
-This was delivered in Leeds in May 2016 included the following modules developed by Lex Comber:
+This was delivered in Leeds in May 2016 by Robin Lovelace and Lex Comber and included the following modules developed by Lex Comber:

 1. [Objects, functions and concepts for efficient R programming](https://github.com/lexcomber/LexTrainingR/blob/master/Objects_Functions.Rmd)
 2. [Spatial Data in R](https://github.com/lexcomber/LexTrainingR/blob/master/Spatial_Data_in_R.Rmd)